openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/battery.md

 If the storage is a long-duration storage, the following additional constraints are applied:
 - [Long-duration storage constraints](@ref long_duration_storage_constraints_ref) (applied to the storage component)

-Users can refer to the [Adding Asset Constraints to a System](@ref) section of the User Guide for a list of all the constraints that can be applied to a battery asset.

 ### Investment Parameters
 | Field | Type | Description | Units | Default |